solid/authorization-panel/proposals/TrustedAppsReplacement.md

 SENDING REQUEST
  - In step 9, we extract wthe client id
- - In step 10, we fail because of the applied access control rules
+ - In step 10, we fail because of the applied access change rules

 ![](https://i.imgur.com/k1yymTI.png)